GavinHuttley/tib/source/molevol/mutation.rst

 ..
 [4] Because of the Watson-Crick base-pairing rules, the other strand can be deduced and thus presenting it is redundant.
 ..
 [5] The order of the base counts in the statistics can differ between publications.

-.. sidebar:: The influence of DNA replication
+.. margin:: The influence of DNA replication
     :name: dna_rep

     .. figure:: /_static/images/molevol/bsubtilits_symmetry.png